 If your bag breaks and needs replacing, we will collect the broken bag when your new bag is delivered.
 The whole bag, including the weight, will be recycled alongside our other hard plastic streams.

 The bags hold much more capacity than the previously used green boxes.
 Twice the amount in fact which should be ample for most households.
-You will only be issued with an extra bag if you can demonstrate a particular need, on a regular basis.
 For those times when you have excess in a week we’d suggest holding some cardboard back for the following week’s kerbside collection or take to your nearest Household Waste & Recycling Centre.